-With the Dales and Moors to hike, cycle paths to ride, rocks to climb and rivers to canoe, you can have an action-packed time in this county.
+With the Dales and Moors to hike, cycle routes to ride, rocks to climb and rivers to canoe, you can have an action-packed time in this county with your dogs.
 There are a host of dog-friendly days out in Yorkshire for you both to get stuck into.

 To take your four-legged friend on a beautiful expedition, pick routes such as the one that takes you on a stroll to Ingleton Waterfall.
 Right in the heart of the Yorkshire Dales, you will pass through ancient woods and rolling hills along the way.

 The coastline is 45 miles long and includes delightful seaside resorts and well-known spa towns.
 The town of Scarborough, Whitby, Robin Hoods Bay and Withernsea are just some of the quaint coastal places that offer accommodation for guests and accept pets allowing you to experience Yorkshire’s canine-friendly side.